aferrero2707/PhotoFlow/README.md

 PhotoFlow
 =========

-The aim of the project is to provide a fully non-destructive photo retouching program that includes a complete workflow from RAW image development to high-quality printing.
+The aim of the project is to provide a fully non-destructive photo retouching program with a complete workflow including RAW image development.

 Here is the general feature (whish)list: